firstcontributions/first-contributions/additional-material/git_workflow_scenarios/moving-a-commit-to-a-different-branch.md

 What if you commit a change, and then realize that you committed to a different branch?
 How can you change that?
 This is what this tutorial covers.

-## Moving the lastest commits to an existing branch
+## Moving the latest commits to an existing branch
 To do this, type:

 ```git reset HEAD~ --soft``` - Undoes the last commit, but leave the changes available.